Framework

 Common Traps

-You enjoy it and you're good at it, but it doesn't matter much.
+You enjoy it and you're good at it, but it doesn't move the needle.
 This is seductive.
 Don't give up something that brings fulfillment just because a framework says so.
 But be honest about whether it's truly fulfilling or just comfortable.

 Overestimating impact

-You're more likely to get an impact score wrong than a superpower score.
+You're more likely to get an impact score wrong than an integration score.
 You know yourself better than you can predict outcomes.
 That's why regular reviews are essential.

 Skipping the reviews